thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		uuid 		"7e:67:7e:b7:f4:5f:88:41:af:14:fb:a8:bd:bf:86:82"
 	}

-1.1.5 Automatic attributes
+Automatic attributes
-''''''''''''''''''''''''''
+''''''''''''''''''''

-In some cases, an attribute's value depends on other attribute values and need to be computed during build time.
-Such attributes are qualified with the "automatic" keyword in the class definition.
-Please refer to buffer_ for the complete class definition.
+In some cases, an attribute value depends on other attribute values and need to be computed during build time.
+Such attributes are qualified with the ``automatic`` keyword in the class definition.
+Refer to buffer_ for the complete class definition.

 .. code-block:: bash